andersgMSFT/AL-Go/Scenarios/settings.md

 $parameters.ProjectSettings | Out-Host
 ```

 **Note:** You can also override existing AL-Go for GitHub delivery functionality by creating a script called f.ex.
-DeliverToStorage.ps1 in the .github folder.
+DeliverToStorage.ps1 in the .GitHub folder.

 Here are the parameters to use in your custom script: